Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 Who this is for: CEOs, founders, and marketing leaders frustrated by rising ad spend, stagnant revenue, or agencies that “show activity” but can’t explain results.

-What this solves: budget inefficiency, fake optimization, automation misuse, and lack of strategic oversight.
+What this solves: budget inefficiency, fake optimization, automation misuse, lack of strategic oversight and poor budget allocation that can drain your advertising campaigns.

 Core takeaway: activity is not strategy and without a revenue‑aligned framework, your agency is burning margin.